-Giberg Haute Horlogerie was founded in Biel by Andreas Altmann, and designs refined timepieces that combine luxury watchmaking technique with sculptural art.
+Giberg Haute Horlogerie was founded in Biel by Andreas Altmann, and designs refined timepieces that combine luxury watchmaking techniques with sculptural art.
 The Swiss designer revealed his first timekeeping piece at Baselworld, an elegant ode to femininity with a delicate, Russian-inspired name: Niura.
 The unveiling of this design is the first chapter in the history of the Giberg Haute Horlogerie brand.
-The focal point of this miniature artwork is the manufacture calibre created especially for, and by, the brand.
+The focal point of this miniature artwork is the manufacturing caliber created especially for, and by, the brand.
 This double-barrel flying tourbillon ensures unwavering time-keeping precision.
-Encrusted with 2,156 diamonds, this dazzling watch is a nod to a glorious age in which jewellery fused both art and breath-taking beauty, mirroring the lifestyles of the times.
-This timepiece draws on high-end jewellery to infuse the act of timekeeping with a sense of poetic whimsy.
+Encrusted with 2,156 diamonds, this dazzling watch is a nod to a glorious age in which jewelry fused both art and breath-taking beauty, mirroring the lifestyles of the times.
+This timepiece draws on high-end jewelry to infuse the act of timekeeping with a sense of poetic whimsy.